prateekjain87/vagrant-aws_windows-winrm/README.md

 Common Errors:

 1. While installing aws-plugin, ruby related issues might come.
-Look if ruby is installed or
+Look if ruby is installed or not.

 2. One issue might be time syncing: Even though credentials would be correct, authentication error can come.
 Try syncing time using NTP.